GenoRobotics-EPFL/Identification/README.md

 GenoRobotics is an interdisciplinary project associating engineers, scientists and students towards the development of a portable device enabling field DNA analysis.
 The main goal of the association is to develop a miniaturized tool to automatically process samples into the field and accelerate biodiversity identification

 ### Bioinformatic
-The bioinformaitc team of the association was split in three different project :
+The bioinformatic team of the association was split in three different project :
 - Database project : Create our own database to store all the information collected and not depend on an external agent.
 - Consensus sequence : Find the consensus sequence of the sequence extracted from nanopore sequencing of a plant.
 - Identification project : Compare this consensus sequence with a database to find wich plant it is.